 These Starbucks Copycat Sugar Plum Cheese Danish are so easy to whip up at home.
 The spiced jam filling gives them a warm, holiday flavor just like Starbucks.

 Okay, well, I love coffee in general, so it makes sense that Starbucks is one of my favorite places.
 There’s one on every corner, I often have some gift cards thanks to my sweet students and their families, and, let’s face it, Starbucks does come up with some rather tasty concoctions.

 I especially love their seasonal items.
 Their Cherry Mocha (check out my copycat version HERE) at Valentine’s Day is divine, I am always excited for my first Pumpkin Spice Latte in the fall, and their Chesnut Praline Latte at Christmas is my absolute favorite.

 Add a Sugar Plum Cheese Danish, and it’s the perfect treat for driving around and looking at Christmas lights.

-Copycat Starbucks Sugar Plum Danish
+How to Make Starbucks Copycat Sugar Plum Cheese Danish

 And here’s some great news (which we have had far too little of in 2020)!
 These Sugar Plum Danishes are really easy to whip up at home with only a few ingredients!